argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Config-only plugins: loader and delegator.
     Target to replace standard Bash completion config.
-    Data should be loaded from yaml directly without defining any enums in code.
+    Data should be loaded from yaml directly without defining any enums in code or changing logic.
-    Launching local commands/scripts should be done via template parameterized by data envelope.
+    Launching local commands/scripts should be done via template parameterized by data envelope - this should be doable as data load is controlled by the same config-only loader and delegator.
     If config-only plugin is possible and useful, every other plugin can be developed.
     REGISTER
     USER_VISIBLE

-*   Why `relay_demo subshell start` ALT+SHIFT+Q fails?
-    REGISTER